Published 2021-02-03.

 django

-In previous posts I described my e-commerce requirements and Python e-commerce frameworks.
-In a nutshell, I need a custom or semi-custom shopping cart with good coupon/discount support and an external pricing module.
+I described my e-commerce requirements in a previous article.
+In a nutshell, I need a custom or semi-custom shopping cart with good coupon and discount support and an external pricing module.
 The shopping cart will be used in a proof-of-concept project to determine the commercial viability of a business idea.

 I considered writing a shopping cart myself in Django or Flask.
 It seemed like Django would be less work, while Flask would allow a more carefully crafted result after quite a lot more work, with a higher risk of problems.

-If I was to develop something new, I felt that a starter project would be helpful.
+If I were to develop something new, I felt that a starter project would be helpful.
 I would prefer to start with some working code that I could modify and build on.
-A high-quality open source project that meets my needs would also be wonderful, but I did not have high hopes.
+A high-quality open-source project that meets my needs would also be wonderful, but I did not have high hopes.
 However, customizing a proven product would be much less work and entail less risk than building something new.

 Django and Flask Popularity